 Research projects are carried out independently, but not in isolation.
 Graduate students are encouraged to involve many faculty, both inside and outside the department.
-Since students often feel uncomfortable asking other faculty members questions about research, a formal structure for this interaction is provided in the form of a thesis committee.
+Since some students often feel uncomfortable asking other faculty members questions about research, a formal structure for this interaction is provided in the form of a thesis committee.

-The thesis committee consists of at least two other faculty members chosen by the student in consultation with the thesis advisor; other PhD holders (e.g., those working in industry or national laboratories) may also be included, as deemed appropriate.
-The faculty members of the committee will usually be from the Chemical and Biomolecular Engineering department, but outside faculty may also be included.
-However, the committee for the final thesis defense must include one outside faculty member.
-This external member of the committee does not need to be identified prior to qualifying exams, but they must be included in subsequent committee meetings and decisions once a student has been admitted to Ph.D. candidacy.
+The thesis committee consists of at least two other CBE faculty members chosen by the student in consultation with the thesis advisor; other PhD holders (e.g., those working in industry or national laboratories) may also be included, as deemed appropriate.
+The committee for the final thesis defense must include one outside faculty member.
+This external member of the committee does not need to be identified prior to qualifying exam, but they must be included in subsequent committee meetings and decisions once a student has been admitted to Ph.D. candidacy.
 Additional committee members may be added at any time before the thesis defense.
 However, removal of a committee member requires that the committee member in question give written approval to the department's faculty Graduate Program Coordinator, or else requires special approval from the Department Chair if the faculty member in question is unable or unwilling to fulfill his or her role as a committee member within a reasonable time frame.